 If you plan on using annotation capabilities (such as

 installing Bioconductor annotation packages.
 This can be accomplished by the following R commands:

+Replace the call to BiocManager::install by biocLite if the former is not available.
 If you run an older version of R, the above may not install the newest version of the dynamicTreeCut package.
 Should you encounter this problem, please manually download and install dynamicTreeCut from this web page.

 Installation of the package is simple.
 Download the appropriate package file from the

 download page and save it in a directory of your choice.
 Run an R session as a

 user with sufficient privileges to install software (see below if you don't have the requisite

 privileges).
 At the prompt, type (replace

 For Mac users: if you are compiling and installing a source package, add the argument

 install.packagescommand.
 The additional argument should not be supplied if you are installing the pre-compiled binary bundle (.tgz file).
 The packages should be automatically unpacked and installed.
 If you have trouble installing the package, make sure you have installed Apple Xcode Tools, including Xcode command line tools, available from http://developer.apple.com, installed.
 See the R documentation on http://cran.r-project.org, in particular this section for more details on installation of source packages on OS X.